Month: October 2020

 Posted on Updated on

-Recently I have been researching the potential of fraud and identity theft using fingerprints from photos posted on social media.
-Last week Amazon released its “Amazon One” Palm Scanner as a means to pay for purchases when shopping.
+Recently, I have been researching the potential for fraud and identity theft using fingerprints from photos posted on social media.
+Last week Amazon released its “Amazon One” Palm Scanner to pay for purchases when shopping.
 That announcement made me wonder, what are the potential implications for fraud and identity theft using biometric data taken from images?

 Man's forearm and hand, index finger extended to point to one of a series of "digital keys"